Skip to product information

 early spring

-The jade color of the celadon tea bowl is accented by the red and white plum blossoms in a thin bamboo slab.
-The white glaze of this piece blends in like light snow, gently announcing the arrival of spring in the still cold air.
-In a setting where the scent of plums hangs in the air, the soft luster of the white reflects the stillness before the buds sprout, making the change of seasons even more vivid.
+The jade green of the celadon tea bowl is subtly accented by the red and white plum blossoms set into a thin bamboo slab.
+The white glaze of this piece blends in like light snow, gently heralding the arrival of spring in the still-cold air.
+In a setting where the scent of plum blossoms wafts through the air, the soft luster of the white reflects the stillness before the buds sprout, making the change of seasons even more vivid.

 Midsummer

-The deep black of the Setokuro Ido and the small glass vase with dew-filled dewdrops create a cool feeling, while the matte white of this work is a visually refreshing agent.
-The strong contrast between black and white creates a refreshing shadow that makes you forget the strong midsummer sunlight, providing a refreshing coolness to the audience.
+The deep black of the Setokuro Well and the small glass vase filled with dewdrops create a cool feeling, while the matte white of this work acts as a visual refresher.
+The strong contrast between black and white creates a refreshing shadow that makes you forget the strong midsummer sunlight, delivering a dignified coolness to the audience.

-The white of this piece shines quietly like a full moon, where the combination of the austere scenery of the Tanba kiln-changed tea bowl and the Japanese silver grass and lady's mantle flowers evokes a moonlit field.
-The subtle flowing patterns of the natural glaze blend into the moonlight, and in harmony with the earthy taste of the kiln-changed tea bowl, deepen the mysterious charm.
-Together with the swaying of the autumn grasses, it plays a supporting role in creating the deep atmosphere of moon-viewing.
+The combination of the austere scenery of the Tanba kiln-fired tea bowl and the Japanese pampas grass and lady's mantle flowers evokes a moonlit field, and the white of this piece shines quietly like a full moon.
+The subtle flowing patterns of the natural glaze blend into the moonlight, and in harmony with the earthenware of the kiln-fired tea bowl, deepen the mysterious charm.
+Together with the swaying autumn grasses, it plays a wonderful supporting role in creating the deep atmosphere of moon-viewing.

-The White Glazed Ridge Water Jar is firmly rooted in the context of traditional tea ceremony utensils, but embodies the beauty of pared-down beauty that can only be expressed through contemporary ceramics.
-It will have the power to quietly dominate the space, not only in tea ceremonies, but also in the gallery space of contemporary architecture or hotel lobbies.
+While firmly rooted in the context of traditional tea ceremony utensils, the White Glazed Ridgeline Water Jar embodies the pared-down beauty that can only be expressed through contemporary ceramics.
+It will have the power to quietly dominate the space not only at tea ceremonies, but also in the gallery spaces of contemporary architecture or hotel lobbies.

-The time of the tea master and the viewer seeps into the lines and surfaces of each piece.
+The time of the tea master and the viewer seeps into each line and surface of the piece.

 This vessel evokes such a future.

-If you have detailed information such as dimensions, price, or the name on the box, we can add it to your request and dig deeper.
+If you have decided on detailed information such as dimensions, price, and the name on the box, we can add it to your request and dig deeper.
 Please feel free to contact us.

 Biography